Linear Non-Gaussian Component Analysis via Maximum Likelihood: Semi-parametric LCA: Spline-LCA

 In this section, we use the flexible family of tilted Gaussian densities to model the LCs.
 The proposed model is equivalent to ProDenICA \citep{hastie2002independent} when $Q = T$.
-For $Q<T$, it can be shown that the likelihood extends the semiparametric likelihood in \cite{blanchard2006search} to include an independence model for the LCs (see Appendix).
+For $Q<T$, it can be shown that the likelihood extends the semiparametric likelihood in \cite{blanchard2006search} to include an independence model for the LCs (see Proposition \ref{prop:NGCA} of Web Supplement \ref{WS:ppmethods}).
 The independence assumption is necessary for physically and biologically useful interpretations.
+We chose tilted Gaussian densities with cubic B-splines because ProDenICA generally outperformed parametric and kernel ICA methods \citep{hastie2009elements,risk2014evaluation} and its algorithmic complexity is $O(n)$, which enables its application to large datasets such as fMRI.

-Suppose the LCs have tilted Gaussian distributions of the form $\phi(x)e^{g(x)}$, where the tilt function, $g(x)$, is a twice-differentiable function.
-Define the log-likelihood for some $\bO \in \cO_{T \times T}$:
+Suppose the LCs have tilted Gaussian distributions of the form $\phi(u)e^{g(u)}$, where $g(u)$ is a twice-differentiable function.
+Define the log-likelihood for some $\bO \in \cO_{T \times T}$: \begin{linenomath*}

-This log-likelihood does not have an upper bound, so we define a penalized log-likelihood:
+\end{linenomath*} This log-likelihood does not have an upper bound.
+We define a penalized log-likelihood that includes a roughness penalty and an additional term to ensure the solution is a density: \begin{linenomath*}